postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/postman-templates/add-templates.md

 > If you're publishing documentation from a team API, you can [add it to the API Network](/docs/postman-for-publishers/api-network/add-api-network/) as part of your team listing.
 >
 > When you add to the Postman templates, your listing will also be discoverable via your profile.
-You can [set your profile up before](#setting-up-your-profile) or during publication.
+You can [set your profile up before](#setting-up-your-profile) or during publication, or Postman will generate a profile that you can optionally edit later.

 ## Adding your templates